Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Almost sure behavior when

 \end{fact}

 Note that in the above fact, $v$ is fixed in $\mathcal{G}_t \subset \mathcal{V}_t$ so $N_t \geq k$ implies $H(\tilde m_{k})/t \leq 1$.
 The quantities in the above fact are thus well defined.

 We know from Fact \ref{bigevents} that the contributions to the local time and to the time spent of the successive valleys are approximated by the \textit{iid} sequence $(e_j S_j^t, e_j S_j^t R_j^t)_{j \geq 1}$.
-Since we deal with extreme values of the local time, we need to know the right tail of the distributions of $e_j S_j^t$ and of $e_j S_j^t R_j^t$.
+Since we deal with extreme values of the local time, we need to know the right tails of the distributions of $e_j S_j^t$ and of $e_j S_j^t R_j^t$.
 We also need informations about the extreme values of $R_j^t$.
-All these are given by the next fact from \cite{caslevyvech} :
+Recall the definition of $\mathcal{R}$ in the beginning of Section \ref{results}.
+We have the following fact from \cite{caslevyvech}:

-\begin{fact} Fix $\eta \in ]0, 1/3[$ and let $\mathcal{C}'$ be the constant in Lemma 4.15 of \cite{caslevyvech}.
+\begin{fact} Fix $\eta \in ]0, 1/3[$ and let $\mathcal{C}'$ be the constant in Lemma 4.16 of \cite{caslevyvech}.
 We have

 $( R_1^t)_{t > 0}$ converges in distribution to $\mathcal{R}$ and there exists a positive $\lambda_0$ such that

 where the above quantities are all finite.
 This entails the convergence of the moments of any positive order of $R_1^t$ to those of $\mathcal{R}$ when $t$ goes to infinity. \end{fact}